 If you don’t want to save your backup, you can use the

---move-back option which will move the backed up data to
+--move-back option which will move the backed up data to the datadir.

 If you don’t want to use any of the above options, you can additionally use rsync or cp to restore the files.